mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ## Useful Resources for Own Searches

 - Six Phases of Design Thinking: <https://hpi.de/en/school-of-design-thinking/design-thinking/background/design-thinking-process.html>
-- How to Brainstorm and why is it used? <https://www.designthinking-methods.com/en/3Ideenfindung/brainstorming.html>
+- How to Brainstorm and how is it used? <https://www.designthinking-methods.com/en/3Ideenfindung/brainstorming.html>
 - Brainstorm and idea prioritization Template of Mural: <https://app.mural.co/template/94238f11-00b5-42c7-8374-b3dd7c7c0b76/ae150568-42bf-46cc-b205-2f4ba1bdb4ca>
 - What is the How-Now-Wow matrix and how is it used? <https://www.designthinking-methods.com/en/3Ideenfindung/how-wow-now.html>
 - What is the 6-3-5 method and how is it used? <https://www.designthinking-methods.com/en/3Ideenfindung/6-3-5.html>
-- What is a Moodboard and how to create it? <https://uxdesign.cc/using-moodboards-in-the-design-process-b61979ad7149>
+- What is a Moodboard and how is it created? <https://uxdesign.cc/using-moodboards-in-the-design-process-b61979ad7149>
 - What is the 5 Whys method and how is it used? <https://www.designthinking-methods.com/en/1Empathie/5-warum.html>